What is Hashimoto’s Thyroiditis

 If you’re at a more advanced stage, you may benefit from thyroid medication in addition to the above.

 With functional medicine, our goal is always to find the root cause of illness, rather than mask symptoms with medications.
 However most people with hypothyroidism would benefit from prescription medications aimed at carefully and precisely replacing thyroid hormone.
-In my practice I prescribe a lot of Natural Dessicated Thyroid (like Armour or NatureThroid), but also use medications like Tirosint, Synthroid and Cytomel when appropriate.
+In my practice I prescribe both Natural Dessicated Thyroid (like Armour) as well as synthetic medications like Tirosint, Synthroid and Cytomel when appropriate.
 When prescribed correctly, proper thyroid medications can make a huge improvement in quality of life for many!

 The benefit of working with a licensed physician certified in functional medicine is that I can help you manage medications (if necessary) in conjunction with other integrative modalities.